 Stud pocket – A spread mull with field knock out blocks for studs to run between mulled units.

-Swing door – Windsor’s version of all swing door options, including singles, bi-hinge, center hinge, including all 1, 2, and 3 panel options.
+Swinging door – Windsor’s term for all swing door options, including singles, bi-hinge, center hinge; one, two and three panel options.

 Tempered glass – Glass heat treated to withstand greater than normal forces on its surface.
 When it breaks, it shatters into small pieces to reduce hazard.

 Tenon – A rectangular projection cut out of a piece of wood for insertion into a mortise.

 Thermal break – A thermally insulating or low-conductance material used between interior and exterior aluminum (or other conductive material) window and door components.

 Tilt window – A single or double hung window with operable sash that can be tilted into a room to allow cleaning of the exterior surface on the inside.